Search powered by AI

 The vagina is a pretty amazing organ.
 It's also a particular organ, requiring just the right balance of good and bad bacteria to be healthy.
 When there's an imbalance, the result is bacterial vaginosis, or BV.

-One in three women in the U.S. have had BV.
+About 1 in 3 women in the U.S. have had BV.
 While women of any age can get BV, menopausal women are at higher risk because estrogen and progesterone, which play an important role in maintaining that balance, drop off, paving the way for bad bacteria to multiply.

-Symptoms of BV can vary, but the primary symptoms are a fishy odor and a thin white or yellow vaginal discharge.
-The only way to know for certain if you have it is to see your health care professional, who will do an exam and take samples of the discharge.
+Symptoms of BV can vary, but the main symptoms are a fishy odor and a thin white or yellow vaginal discharge.
+The only way to know for sure if you have it is to see your healthcare provider, who will do an exam and take samples of the discharge.

 BV is treated with antibiotics (one study showed that adding probiotics to the course of treatment reduced recurrence).
 Left untreated, BV can increase your chances of getting pelvic inflammatory disease and sexually transmitted infections, like gonorrhea, chlamydia, herpes or HIV.